develone/mecrisp-pi/LICENSE/README.md

 # LICENSE

-The Hana 1 processor is a variant of Mecrisp Ice 2.6d, which is a variant of swapforth.
+The Mecrisp PI processor is a basically a Mecrisp Ice 2.6d, which is a variant of swapforth.
 (Mecrisp Ice 2.6e does not have a license.)
 Both SwapForth and Mecrisp Ice 2.6d are based on the FreeBSD 3 clause license.
 So the underlying Verilog is only subject to the FreeBSD